Gift Card

 </Input>

-<Button type="submit">Setup Lucid</Button>
+<Button type="submit">Setup Wallet</Button>

 </form>

-<form class="mt-10 grid grid-cols-1 gap-y-8" onSubmit={submitTokenName}>
+<form class="mt-10 grid grid-cols-1 gap-y-8" onsubmit={submitTokenName}>

 <Input